abliss/caghni/README.md

      }
     }

 The "Core" is the actual skeleton of the Fact, and is fundamental to how it is used in a proof.
 The "Skin" comprises presentation-only content which doesn't affect the Fact's meaning or how it is used.
 The "Tree" captures the Fact's dependence on other Facts.
 Each element of the Tree.Deps array names a prerequisite for the Proof.
-However, it does not refer to a particular fact, but only to its Core, and to the mapping between that the Term indices of the two Facts.
+However, it does not refer to a particular fact, but only to its Core, and to the mapping between the Term indices of the two Facts.

 Now we know that if we want to prove the Fact of `alnex`, we don't necessarily need `df-ex`, just some Fact (be it a thm, a defthm, or a stmt) with the same Core, and a compatible set of terms.
 If its Skin.TermNames matches, we can use it directly.
-If a substitution is applied consistntly through the file (e.g. &rarr; for `->`) that's okay too.
+If a substitution is applied consistently through the file (e.g. &rarr; for `->`) that's okay too.

 For example, in general/First-order_logic.gh, there is